 Our results suggested that the methodology presented is a reliable way of examining the development of sitting postural control in infants with or at risk for CP, and the reliability results generally parallel values found in sitting postural behavior in typical infants.
 Therefore, this methodology may be helpful in examining efficacy of therapy protocols directed at advancing sitting postural control in infants with motor developmental delays.

 Archives of Physical Medicine and Rehabilitation

-Kyvelidou, Anastasia; Harbourne, Regina T.; Shostrom, Valerie K.; and Stergiou, Nicholas, "Reliability of Center of Pressure Measures for Assessing the Development of Sitting Postural Control in Infants With or at Risk of Cerebral Palsy" (2010).
+Kyvelidou, Anastasia; Harbourne, Regina T.; Shostrom, Valerie K.; and Stergiou, Nikolaos, "Reliability of Center of Pressure Measures for Assessing the Development of Sitting Postural Control in Infants With or at Risk of Cerebral Palsy" (2010).
 Journal Articles.
 52.